Papyrus

 • After completion, the device should return to a welcome screen on its own so it is ready for the next person.

 If you just need a single, shareable link that anyone on the internet can open on their own device, use a plain direct link instead.
-See Embed Integration for the direct link and embed flows.
+Direct links use /d/TOKEN; kiosk mode uses its own /k/TOKEN URL and can be enabled independently.

 Aspect Standard direct link Kiosk mode